olivierots/Linux-Systems-Administration-RHCSA/README.md

 Linux Systems administration tasks on Centos7 using oracle virtual box

-RHCSA has always been on my to do list as this is the number ONE operating system for the Corporate world and the one i've mostly used in my career.In this repo, I've added procedures used to configure the below services / systems on my test server @home.
+RHCSA has always been on my to do list as this is the number one OS in the corporate world and the one i've mostly used throughout my career.
+In this repo, you will find procedures used to configure the below services / systems on my test server @home.
 I use CentOS Linux release 7.8.2003 and Virtualbox 6.0